 My Knowledge and Expectation of Call of Duty: Infinite Warfare

 Call of Duty is a franchise which has had its ups and downs.
-For me personally, the last Call of Duty game which I really liked was Modern Warfare III.
+For me personally, the last Call of Duty game which I really liked was Call of Duty: Modern Warfare 3.
 Since then, I have been hugely disappointed with recent offerings from the series.
-I did not like Black Ops II and thought it was a huge step down from the first Black Ops, which is my favourite game in the Call of Duty franchise.
-I also detested Call of Duty: Ghosts, so much so that I could not muster myself to play Advanced Warfare or Black Ops III.
+I did not like Call of Duty: Black Ops II and I thought it was a huge step down from Call of Duty: Black Ops which is my favourite game in the Call of Duty franchise.
+I also detested Call of Duty: Ghosts, so much so that I could not muster myself to play Call of Duty: Advanced Warfare or Call of Duty: Black Ops III.

 Understandably, you may be confused as to why I chose to play the campaign in Infinite Warfare.
-The main reason why I was eager to play this campaign is the fact that people within the video games industry whose opinions I respect really liked it.
-Truly, the only way I would ever play another Call of Duty campaign after Ghosts was if it got really great reviews and, for the most part, it did and I was also curious to see Kit Harington as the lead villain.
+The main reason why I was eager to play this campaign is the fact that people within the video game industry, whose opinions I respect, really liked it.
+Truly, the only way I would ever play another Call of Duty campaign after Ghosts was if it got really great reviews.
+For the most part, it did and I was also curious to see Kit Harington as the lead villain.
 Going into this game, I was quite excited.